xXDuckyBoyXx/enterprise-security-homelab/docs/setup-guides/wazuh-deployment.md

 Log in using the credentials provided at the end of the installation script.

-> 🔒 Credentials should be stored securely and not committed to GitHub.

 ---

 ## Step 5 – Agent Communication & Firewall Considerations